MichalPlanetaDev/anticheat-portfolio/README.md

 It does not include cheats, bypasses, injectors, malware, kernel components, commercial game reverse engineering, or instructions for attacking third-party software.

 All clients, servers, binaries, command streams, and telemetry samples are created specifically for this repository.

-All clients, servers, binaries, command streams, and telemetry samples are created specifically for this repository.